Monday, October 25, 2010

 After two days, Bryan dropped me off in the Palm Springs bus station.
 I slept the whole ride into LA.
 I hoped that my odyssey would end when I retrieved my back pack.
 Instead I wound up arguing with Norman Gildersleeve until he gave me a small stipend for my four nights in motels, (I did good considering I didn't have receipts).
 I also got him to extend my bus pass, eight days.

 I decided to get away from Southern California and chose San Francisco.
 I had two hours to kill before departure.
 I wanted to go to the taqueria again.
-I was passing the long wall of doors when I realized that it would be a shortcut to leave through the side rather than the back.
+I was passing bus the station's long wall of doors when I realized that it would be a shortcut to leave through the side rather than the back.
 But all the exit doors had yellow, emergency tape on them.
 I didn't care, I ducked underneath the tape and pushed through an opaque door.
 Simultaneously, someone outside yelled, "CUT !"
 Then another voice profaned me.
 I had walked into the middle of the set during a filming of TV's, "BARETTA."
 I wasn't embarrassed that I ruined the scene.
 I even thought it was cool until some assistant to the assistant director gave me the bum's rush past Robert Blake and Antonio Vargas.
 He escorted me beyond the rope that cordoned off the public...and was told to stay there.

 IRONICALLY, I'VE BEEN TO LOS ANGELES SIX TIMES AND I'VE NEVER LAID EYES ON THE ICONIC HOLLYWOOD SIGN.